-Then we can obtain the following regular point reduction theorem for the RCH system, which explains the relationship between the RpCH-equivalence for the regular point reducible RCH system with symmetry and the RCH-equivalence for the associated $R_P$-reduced RCH system, its proof is given in Marsden et al. \cite{mawazh10}. \begin{theo} Two regular point reducible RCH systems $(T^\ast Q_i, G_i, \omega_i, H_i, F_i,W_i)$, $i=1,2,$ are RpCH-equivalent if and only if the associated $R_P$-reduced RCH systems $((T^\ast Q_i)_{\mu_i},\omega_{i\mu_i},h_{i\mu_i},f_{i\mu_i},\\ W_{i\mu_i}),$ $i=1,2,$ are RCH-equivalent. \end{theo} This theorem can be regarded as an extension of the regular point reduction theorem of a Hamiltonian system under regular controlled Hamiltonian equivalence conditions.
+Then we can obtain the following regular point reduction theorem for the RCH system, which explains the relationship between the RpCH-equivalence for the regular point reducible RCH systems with symmetries and the RCH-equivalence for the associated $R_p$-reduced RCH systems, its proof is given in Marsden et al. \cite{mawazh10}. \begin{theo} Two regular point reducible RCH systems $(T^\ast Q_i, G_i, \omega_i, H_i, F_i,W_i)$, $i=1,2,$ are RpCH-equivalent if and only if the associated $R_p$-reduced RCH systems $((T^\ast Q_i)_{\mu_i},\omega_{i\mu_i},h_{i\mu_i},f_{i\mu_i},\\ W_{i\mu_i}),$ $i=1,2,$ are RCH-equivalent. \end{theo} This theorem can be regarded as an extension of the regular point reduction theorem of Hamiltonian system under the regular controlled Hamiltonian equivalence conditions.